solaranamnesis/ottohahn/README.md

 "Now reaches life down!"

 The latter remark no doubt refers to the proof furnished by Dr. Hahn's discovery that organisms can reach our planet from celestial space.
-It is an acknowledgment of the relief Mr. Darwin must have felt in not being forced to a belief in a primeval _"generatio equivoca"_.
+It is an acknowledgment of the relief Mr. Darwin must have felt in not being forced to a belief in a primeval _"generatio equivoca."_

 As was suggested in the paper referred to, "the Richter-Thomson hypothesis of the origin of life on the earth has become a tangible reality!"